Mega Man Legends (video game): Reception

 Since its release, Mega Man Legends has received a moderately positive critical response from video game publications, although the ports for Nintendo 64 and PC garnered mixed to negative reviews.
 GameRankings reported an average score of 73.73% for the PlayStation version.
 The PC and Nintendo 64 versions had lower averages of 33.67% and 63.94%, respectively.
 On Metacritic, the Nintendo 64 port holds an aggregate score of 59 out of 100 based on six reviews.
-The transition from a 2D platform video game series to a 3D action-adventure game was well received, with reviewers comparing it favorably to other video game franchises that experienced overall negative changes.
+James Mielke of GameSpot complimented it avoided the pitfalls of earlier platformer games bymaking the game an action and role-playing video game hybrid instead with the item shops and merchants of the later genre being represented.
 Despite this shift, critics appreciated how Legends retained various elements from the original Mega Man series.
 Game Informer praised the variations of Mega Man's special weapons, stating, "There is plenty of shoot-'em-up action for fans of traditional Mega Man titles."
 The storyline of the game was also commended, being described as "solid" by Game Informer and "engrossing" by GamePro, with the latter highlighting the boss characters as some of the best in the entire series.
 Conversely, the game's difficulty received mixed reviews, particularly regarding the boss battles, although the addition of a tutorial mode in the Nintendo 64 port was praised.

 Next Generation reviewed the PlayStation version of the game, rating it three stars out of five, and stated, "First impressions can be a killer, and the game just doesn't possess the most outstanding graphics or mechanics to hook the merely curious after just one play.
 For those who look deeper, it's a diamond in the rough."